Course detail

 Methods of solving homogeneous systems of linear ODEs with constant coefficients.

-Solving non-homogeneous systems of linear ODEs with constant coefficients – methods of undetermined coefficients and variation of parameters.
+Solving non-homogeneous systems of linear ODEs with constant coefficients – variation of parameters.

 Stability of solutions to ordinary differential equations and their systems.
 Basic notions.
 Stability of linear systems of ODEs with constant coefficients.